 - It took until Year 9 for me to build CCC to a level that could support me and my family.
 And I did it the way many do it, by doubling up with CCC and CDPCC for Years 5, 6, 7, & 8.

-Unless one has built a practice from scratch, it is hard to appreciate what beginning really looks like, how hard and slow it is to get to any level of consistency.
+Unless one has built a practice from scratch, it is hard to appreciate what beginnings of my practice really looks like, how hard and slow it is to get to any level of consistency.
 I had to learn not just how to provide and promote a service that would be valued by the public, but to do it while also learning about the other elements of successful practice.
 I found it especially hard to build a diversified referral base to carry me through thick and thin.

 What was to come